Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Rate-Distortion Framework

 To formalize how directional error structure relates to generalization, we adopt a rate–distortion (RD) framework grounded in information theory and efficient coding \citep{shannon1948mathematical,sims2018efficient}.
-We treat each system — human or machine — as an effective communication channel defined by its stimulus–response confusion matrix, and summarize its generalization behavior as an information–error trade-off, asking how much mutual information must be preserved to achieve a given level of categorical distortion.
-Crucially, the RD framework accommodates asymmetric confusion matrices directly, without forcing the behavioral data into a symmetric similarity space, making it a natural formalism for comparing directional error structure across systems.
-We characterize the resulting trade-off using three geometric signatures of the inferred RD frontier: slope ($\beta$), capturing the marginal information cost of reducing expected error; curvature ($\kappa$), capturing how nonuniform this trade-off is across operating points; and efficiency (AUC).
-These signatures were introduced and validated in \citet{caglar2026rate} as diagnostics of generalization geometry across biological and artificial visual systems.
-Within this formalism, the organization of asymmetry — not just its magnitude — predicts where a system sits on the RD frontier.
+We treat each system - human or machine - as an effective noisy communication channel whose behavior is summarized by its stimulus–response confusion matrix.
+The central object is the information–error trade-off: how much mutual information between stimulus and response must be preserved to achieve a given level of categorical distortion.
+Tracing this trade-off yields a rate–distortion (RD) frontier \citep{shannon1948mathematical}, and the shape of that frontier characterizes how efficiently and how gracefully a system generalizes under compression \citep{sims2018efficient} (see Fig.~\ref{fig:schematic} for an illustrated inference pipeline).

-We address three linked questions.
-(1) Organization of directional confusions: do humans and ANNs differ in how asymmetry is organized — breadth vs. strength — beyond what accuracy captures?
-(2) RD geometry linkage: how does asymmetry organization relate to effective information–error trade-offs (AUC, $\beta$, $\kappa$), and is any coupling mediated by accuracy or does residual structure persist within matched performance blocks?
-(3) Robustness training: does robustness training reduce global asymmetry, and does it shift models toward the human breadth–strength profile?
-Our main findings, corresponding to each question, are as follows: